wantingmao01/Weather_bot/README.md

 # Rasa Weather bot
 ## About this repo
 This is a weather bot created following the [tutorial](https://www.geeksforgeeks.org/chatbots-using-python-and-rasa/).
 Ideally, this bot will return the weather of the requested location and conduct simple conversations.
-However, since the I cannot find an perfect api, it can only reply "it's sunny".
+However, since the I cannot find a perfect api, it can only reply "it's sunny".
 This weather bot is also currently a Slack app, so that user can interact with this bot through Slack.

 ## How to run it?
 1. Download all files.